Inside the Mind of a Dyslexic

 The Dyslexic Way

 For a dyslexic, there is only one way to do something: The dyslexic way.
 Everything is reversed.
 Always picking the other end of the story and tracking towards the beginning.
 What an excellent method to learn physics, don’t you think?
-As we are strong visual thinkers, any random notion or visual stimulus can trigger a deep and long brainstorming.
-Right timing to catch up with a new project.
+As solid visual thinkers, any random notion or visual stimulus can trigger a deep and long brainstorming.
+The right timing to catch up with a new project.
 That’s the easy part.
 The rest is up to how much enthusiasm and immediate reward implies the issue.
 The excitement of a fresh start outweighs the hidden obstacles until the time of delayed gratification.
 No plans, no strategy, no time schedule.
 Just eyes on the prize (for as long as it is considered to be worthwhile).
-Given that we can’t stand judgment.
-Later in life, we struggle not to take personally the so-called “constructive criticism”, without feeling so discouraged that we wouldn’t try to get better.
+Given that, we can’t stand judgment.
+Later in life, we struggle not to take the so-called “constructive criticism” personally without feeling so discouraged that we wouldn’t try to get better.

-But here is the paradox: most dyslexics perform excellent with difficult tasks labeled with “Instructions Not Included” (a real relief!).
-Everything that comes into a multi-page document form is fearfully rejected as a definite source of imminent dismay and frustration.
-By the time a dyslexic person becomes passionate with a specific cause, everything goes by heart.
-Dyslexics always feel free to dive in deep waters as long as there is nothing to interfere with imagination, visual thinking and plenty of time.
+But here is the paradox: most dyslexics perform excellent with complex tasks labeled with “Instructions Not Included” (a real relief!).
+But, on the other hand, everything that comes into a multi-page document form is fearfully rejected as a definite source of imminent dismay and frustration.
+By the time a dyslexic person becomes passionate about a specific cause, everything goes by heart.
+Dyslexics always feel free to dive in deep waters as there is nothing to interfere with imagination, visual thinking, and plenty of time.
 Time!
-The third most scary notion after the words “instructions” and “writing”.
-If for most neurotypical individuals time is mind-pictured as a simple, cute dial indicator, in dyslexic peoples’ minds, it flows as an unreasonable, surrealistic set of numbers, destined to ruin the meaning of life.
-Which is a significant truth by the way.
+The third most scary notion after the words “instructions” and “writing.”
+Suppose, for most neurotypical individuals, time is mind-pictured as a simple, cute dial indicator in dyslexic peoples’ minds.
+In that case, it flows as an unreasonable, surrealistic set of numbers destined to ruin the meaning of life.
+This is a significant truth, by the way.

-Procrastination is not the proper term to describe the amount of time a dyslexic needs to enter into the subject.
+Procrastination is not the proper term to describe the amount of time a dyslexic needs to enter the subject.
 It takes much time to get involved in things because we juggle between perfectionism and deficient literacy skills.
-A dyslexic is always eager to learn and tirelessly seeks out new challenges, which she or he tries to approach inventing functional methods to overcome reading disabilities.
-Dyslexia is not a reversible condition and has no relapses and remissions if you have it, you should learn to deal with the symptoms and try to make the most of its advantages.
+A dyslexic is always eager to learn and tirelessly seeks out new challenges.
+They try to approach inventing functional methods to overcome reading disabilities.
+Dyslexia is not a reversible condition and has no relapses and remissions.
+If you have it, you should learn to deal with the symptoms and make the most of its advantages.
 Just dig a little more into the science of persistence, and you’re done.
-Creativity, unbiased thinking, and inventiveness combined with social, artistic and hands-on skills put together make up much more than the fixed mindset to which most people stick to.
-Lucky to know that for you these are essential qualities which you can cultivate through your efforts.
-The people’s’ true potential is not always obvious.
+Creativity, unbiased thinking, and inventiveness combined with social, artistic, and hands-on skills put together make up much more than the fixed mindset to which most people stick to.
+Lucky to know that for you, these are essential qualities that you can cultivate through your efforts.
+The people’s true potential is not always obvious.
 Look for people who will challenge you to grow and who can discern all those qualities.

 20 Dyslexia Sayings and Quotes to Inspire You